taddyb/DeepGroundwater.github.io/docs/blog/posts/soil_animation_pt1.md

 ### Evapotranspiration Stage
 After a few days, the soil transitions to a semi-dry state—it still feels moist to the touch, but no water seeps out.
 At this point, water in the soil macropores are mostly drained, and water is held against gravity in the soil micropores due to soil suction forces.

-In this stage, the dominat flux is evapotranspiration (ET).
+In this stage, the dominant flux is evapotranspiration (ET).
 Initially, when the soil is wet, ET occurs at its maximum rate because plant stomata are fully, open, and the transpiration process reaches its maximum rate (note: though evaporation can continue independently; Krell et al., 2021).
 As the soil dries, a critical soil moisture threshold $\theta^*$ is reached, where plants begin to experience water stress.
 Below that point, ET decreases proportionally with soil moisture level (although this can be nonlinear; Araki et al., 2024).
-This ET dynamics are represented by the piecewise-linear function in the loss function space.
+These ET dynamics are represented by the piecewise-linear function in the loss function space.
 This is much slower process compared to the Drainage, as you can see below:

 ![Alt text](.\pics\soil_ET.gif "ET")